marcusts/Com.MarcusTS.ResponsiveTasks/ResponsiveTasks.md

    BindingContextChanged += async (sender, args) => { await SomeMethod(); };
 }
 ```
-Please face facts: this event was raised as follows:
+Let's face facts: this event is raised as follows:
 ```
 BindingContextChanged?.Invoke(this, args);
 ```